TIBCOSoftware/snappydata/docs/aqp.md

 A small random sample of the rows of the original database table is prepared.
 Queries are directed against this small sample table, and then approximate results are generated based on the query and error estimation.
 ![Example](./Images/sde_architecture.png)

-Thus, there are two components in the architecture, a component for building the synopses from database relations, and a component that rewrites an incoming query to use the synopses to answer the query approximately and report the answer with an estimate of the error in the answer.
+Thus, there are two components in the architecture, a component for building the synopses from database relations, and a component that rewrites an incoming query to use the synopses to answer the query approximately and to report with an estimate of the error in the answer.

 ##Synopsis Data Engine Technique 1: Sampling##
 ###What is Sampling ?###
-One commonly-used technique for approximate query answering is sampling.
+One commonly-used technique for approximate results is sampling.
 For many aggregation queries, non-uniform (approximate) samples can provide more accurate approximations than a uniform sample.

-For example, you could be finding out the top selling products in a sales database or the fraction of people who study in a specific area.
-If you evaluate the entire products or population it would be impractical due to restrictions on time, cost or other factors.
+For example, if you want to find the top selling products in a sales database or the fraction of people who study in a specific area, evaluating the entire product or population would be impractical due to factors like restrictions on time, cost etc.
 Sampling provides a solution, where a small sample of data, which represents the entire data is randomly selected.
 In this case, a query is answered based on the pre-sampled small amount of data, and then scaled up based on the sample rate.

 Sampling-based systems have the advantage that they can be implemented as a thin layer of middleware which re-writes queries to run against sample tables stored as ordinary relations in a standard, off-the-shelf database server.